Skip to main content

 • One worker node for each Redpanda broker that you want to deploy.

-• Install rpk on your local machine so that you can test connections to your Redpanda cluster from outside Kubernetes.
+• Install rpk on your local machine so that you can test external connections to your Redpanda cluster from outside Kubernetes.

 • Make sure that your Kubernetes cluster is accessible through your desired node port range.
 You may need to edit your inbound firewall rules.